Learning how to run applications automatically on boot is a very important aspect in a large number of Raspberry Pi projects.

 Comment=Starts my application at boot

-Finally, we reboot the desktop environment or the Raspberry Pi to apply the changes.
+Finally, we restart the desktop environment or the Raspberry Pi to apply the changes.
 We use the command:

 sudo reboot

-, we first open the current user’s crontab file using the following command:
+To configure cron, first we open the crontab file for the current user using the following command:

 crontab -e

-Inside the crontab file, we add a line to run our script at boot.
+Inside the crontab file, we add a line to run our script on boot.
 For example, we can add:

 @reboot /usr/bin/python3 /home/pi/miscripts/miscript.py